engralikhodor/gdc-bank-FE/README.md

 Bash
 npm run dev
-Environment Configuration: Ensure the backend is running on http://localhost:8080 to allow the frontend to communicate with the AI endpoints.
+Environment Configuration: Ensure the backend is running to allow the frontend to communicate with the AI endpoints.

 Future Enhancements
 Markdown Support: Integrating a parser to render AI summaries with bold headers and bullet points for better readability.